This Sexist Cartoon Everyone Is Freaking Out About Is Actually Fetish Porn

 4. However, the artist behind the piece, who is known on DeviantArt as Sortimid, says the art is part of an erotic niche called “bimbo transformation.”

-5. According to Sortmind, this fetish can take many forms, but usually involves “hyper-feminine, hyper-sexualized caricature.”
-They say it can be humorous and light hearted, or a lot darker in content.
+5. According to Sortimid, this fetish can take many forms, but usually involves “hyper-feminine, hyper-sexualized caricature.”
+They say it can be humorous and lighthearted, or a lot darker in content.

 6. It can involve men transforming into women too.